 We cooked together in the kitchen for two hours, talking in Spanish, Italian, Russian and English, and some mixture of the four, laughing and gesturing and Googling photos to translate what things were.
 The result?…

 Sesame soy chicken with garlic and pepper stir-fried veggies, Parmesano, and Risotto with mushrooms.
 Two classic Asian dishes mixed with two classic authentic Italian dishes on one plate, in one kitchen, brought together by four different cultures.
 We ooed and awwed and mmmmed, saying the word “delicious” in as many languages as we knew.
 Then, we were silent for a good two minutes, simply savoring the flavors and the moment and the sheer connectedness of it all.
 Through this travel experience, I can think of one word to explain our sentiments…connectedness.

 That night was brilliant.
 That night reminded me of why there is good on this Earth.
 That night reminded me that regardless of your race, culture, ethnicity or background, food is always a uniting factor, breaking the barriers, breaking the awkwardness, and breaking through stereotypes.
-We learned so much from our hosts and left feeling as though we have gained two new family members.
+We learned so much from our hosts and left feeling as though we had gained two new family members.

 Natalya said that seeing interracial couples from two different cultural backgrounds makes her very happy.
 And the fact that I am marrying someone of a different culture makes me very happy.

 Here is the most beautiful joint meal I have ever prepared in my whole life with some of the nicest hosts we have ever met.

 We cooked several more meals at home with them.